 This class will emphasize the development of critical analysis in reading.
-Selfmonitoring comprehension strategies will be taught.
+Self-monitoring comprehension strategies will be taught.
 Silent reading skills and fluency will be stressed.
 Attitudes about reading will be addressed, and students will be encouraged to develop realistic and positive concepts of themselves as readers.
-The goal of the class is to make students more active, strategic readers which will promote learning in all subject areas.
+The

-READING STRATEGIES
+READING STRATEGIES VND CKILLS (C) (A)

-AND SKILLS (S) (T #0109
+, #0103

-SCHOOL GRADES CREDIT
+GRADES CREDIT

-PHS 10-12 5 units per
+10-12 5 units per

-UMHS semester
+semester

-IHS

-Virtual Academy
+GRADES 10-12

 This course will offer a class to those students whose grades indicate that they are not progressing towards a successful completion of competencies/high school exit exams, or to those students who wish to learn successful reading techniques.
 Focus will be on reading in all content areas.
-This class may meet the 4th year English graduation requirement.

-WRITING SKILLS AND
+WRITING SKILLS AND STRATEGIES (S)

-STRATEGIES (S) #0104 SCHOOL ORHS Virtual Academy GRADES 9-12 CREDIT 5 units per semester Course content is based on the National Council of Teachers of English (NCTE)
+SCHOOL ORHS PCA GRADES 9-12 CREDIT 5 units per semester

-standards and aligned to state standards.
+Course content is based on the National Council of Teachers of English (NCTE) standards and aligned to state standards.

-This on-line course develops key language arts skills necessary for high school graduation and success on high stakes exams through a semester of interactive instruction and guided practice in composition fundamentals.
+This online course develops key language arts skills necessary for high school graduation and success on high stakes exams through a semester of interactive instruction and guided practice composition fundamentals.
 The course is divided into ten mini-units of study.
 The first two are designed to build early success and confidence, orienting students to the writing process and to sentence and paragraph essentials through a series of low-stress, high-interest hook activities.
 In subsequent units, students review, practice, compose and submit one piece of writing.
 Four key learning strands are integrated throughout: composition practice, grammar skill building, diction and style awareness, and media and technology exploration.
 Guided studies emphasize the structure of essential forms of writing encountered in school, in life, and in the work place.
 Practice in these forms is scaffolded to accommodate learners at different skill levels.